jayhenderson/GameDealsNotifier/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-A notification bot for reddit
+The heroku branch is designed just to look for free games on steam at the moment, but I will be adding support to change notifcations.

-Create a email.ini file based on the email.ini.example
+The app needs you to have an e-mail account to send the notifications from, I use a new gmail account I created just for the app.

-If using a gmail account to send, you may need to allow less secure apps to access the server.
+You may need to allow less secure control to your gmail in account preferences.

-In run.py you can edit the target subreddit and the lists of words to allow/disallow.
+Once Heroku is finished deploying, make sure you click on the resources tab, then the pencil, and finally the toggle switch to start.

-Once these are configured just run the app and it will notify you via email of new posts meeting your criteria.
+To confirm the app is running, in the upper right corner click more, and then view logs.